richmahn/en_tn/php/front/intro.md

 #### What is the Book of Philippians about? ####

-The Book of Philippians is a letter that the Apostle Paul wrote to the Christians in the area of Philippi, a city in Macedonia.
+The Book of Philippians is a letter that the Apostle Paul wrote.
+The letter was to the Christians in the area of Philippi, a city in Macedonia.
 The Philippians had sent Epaphroditus, one of their beloved church members, to take a gift to Paul in Rome and to help him.
 Epaphroditus planned to stay in Rome with Paul, but he became very ill.
-The Philippians had written Paul to ask about Epaphroditus; the Book of Philippians may have been Paul's reply.
+The Philippians had written Paul to ask about Epaphroditus.
+The Book of Philippians may have been Paul's reply.

-This letter also gave Paul the opportunity to write the Philippian church about matters of importance.
+This letter also gave Paul the opportunity to write the Christians in Philippi about other matters as well.
 He sent the letter to them by means of Epaphroditus.

 #### How should the title of this book be translated? ####